jinjor/elm-break-dom/README.md

 Since this test cannot be covered by puppeteer, you need to see the result on your Chrome.
 Turn on and off the your extensions to see how the results change.

+For the case of inserting elements into the top of `<body>`, you can try patched version too.

 ## Known Extensions

 Describing where and when an element is inserted.
+More informarion is welcome.

 | Plugin (Users)               | Where                       | When                     | Workaround                        |
 | :--------------------------- | :-------------------------- | :----------------------- | :-------------------------------- |